Updated with COVID-19 information as of May 2021

 Shockoe Bottom is home to one of downtown Richmond’s favorite brunch spots, LuLu’s.
 This industrial spot, located adjacent to 17th Street Market at 21 N. 17th Street, has become an instant hit on weekend mornings.
 LuLu’s offers some of the best Southern brunch food in downtown.
 From the Shockoe Bottom Florentine to their popular red velvet waffles, there's always a mouth-watering option to enjoy.
 Complement any entree with a brunch beverage like a bacon Bloody Mary or a Brazilian mimosa.
 The restaurant is open from 9 a.m. to 3 p.m. for brunch on Saturdays and Sundays and reservations can be made online at Opentable for up to 8 people.

 With Capitol Waffle Shop, the combination of tastes are endless.
-Brunch is available here every day at any time until 2 a.m. with $5 mimosas and a never-ending assortment of waffles.
+Brunch is available here every day until 2 a.m. with $5 mimosas offered all day and a never-ending assortment of waffles.
 Their menu includes a variety of sweet and savory signature waffles, like their Brunch Waffle that is topped with scrambled eggs, queso, bacon, chorizo, and arugula.
 The restaurant also offers you the option to build-your-own waffle, allowing each customer to satisfy any and every craving.
-To top it off, every item on the menu is under $10, offering vegan options to accomodate everyone individual’s needs.
-Capitol Waffle Shop is located downtown at 1110 E. Main Street and is open every day of the week.
+To top it off, every item on the menu is under $10, offering vegan options to accomodate every patron’s needs.
+Capitol Waffle Shop is located in the City Center section of downtown at 1110 E. Main Street and is open every day of the week.

 One of Broad Street's newest additions, Bar Solita, has elevated the downtown Richmond brunch scene to a new level.
 Known for their woodfire pizza oven and creative cocktails, Bar Solita has become the perfect weekend spot for any group.
 The restaurant includes a Mediterranean-inspired menu featuring tastes from Italy, France, Greece, Northern Africa, and the Middle East.
 Their “Flamingo Brunch” starts at 10 a.m. on weekends and feature breakfast empanadas, Mediterranean omelets, and crepes.
 Enjoy a Flamingo “extravagance” cocktail served in a ceramic flamingo, or the seasonal mimosa flight that can complete any brunch.
 Reserve a table at Opentable and bask in the Mediterranean paradise that is Bar Solita.
 Located next to the Quirk Hotel at 123 W. Broad Street, Bar Solita is the perfect place to start your day downtown.